2010s in fashion: Makeup and cosmetics

 In Britain, the smoky eye look of the late 2000s carried on as a trend in many parts of the country.
-In other areas, this went out of fashion during the early and mid 2010s as women sought to imitate the fake tan and thick "Scouse brow" popularized by Kate Middleton, Cara Delevingne and the cast of The Only Way is Essex and Desperate Scousewives.
+In other areas, this went out of fashion during the early and mid 2010s as women sought to imitate the fake tan and thick "Scouse brow" popularized by Catherine Middleton, Cara Delevingne and the cast of The Only Way is Essex and Desperate Scousewives.
 Fake tan became the norm look for young teens especially in Ireland.
 Multiple layers of tan would be worn to give an orange effect.

 In the West, contouring (a technique using different shades of makeup to create highlighted angles, creating an illusion of higher cheekbones, slim nose and a sharper jawline) began to emerge.
 Several other more short-lived trends were born out of this, such as strobing in 2015 and 2016 which consisted of using glowy highlighters to accentuate the high points of the face.
 The early decade's "erased-mouth" and pale pink lipsticks were replaced by matte red by 2012–13, as sported by celebrities such as Taylor Swift and Rihanna.
 By 2015–16, mauve and brown shades of lipstick make a comeback from the 1990s, promoted by Kylie Jenner.
 Dark mascara, false eyelashes, dyed hair and cheek blush were popularised by Instagram social media influencers in the UK, American and Dubai such as Olivia Buckland and Huda Kattan.

 Unlike in previous decades, excessive use of fake-tans has become less popular in the United States, possibly due to tanning beds being linked to cancer.

 In late 2016, minimalist, makeup looks and "dewy" natural skin saw a surge of popularity among young people, especially in New York City.

 In the late 2010s, a softer, goth inspired, style of makeup came into fashion, this was called egirl makeup.
 This style of makeup included small, black symbols drawn under the eyes (predominantly hearts) and winged eyeliner, both of these trends drew attention to the eyes.
 Another part of egirl makeup was large amounts of blush all over the cheeks and nose, finished off by highlighter on the nose.